jcoiner/memtest/README.md

 ## TODO

+ - Was getting errors in test 7 at what looked like maybe the very highest (..0000) or lowest (..fffc) addresses in some segments. huh? this was on the ryzen, bare metal.

+ - Why won't it start up on bare metal (thinkpad or the ryzen box) when compiled with -O2?
+   * virtualbox is happy with -O2
+   * bare metal is happy if we build with -O1. hmm!

  - Review to see if I've broken any of the ticks-counting logic, now that I see how fragile it is (doh!)

  - Apply the rest of the ubuntu/debian patches.
    Get in touch with distro maintainers. what's the next step?

- - Why won't it start up on the thinkpad T400?

  - Test SMP a little bit, ensure it's not borked.
 Getting SMP fully stable is not a goal but let's not make it worse.